Call Enquire

 Knockdown rebuild$500K-$900KFull new home12-18 months

-Best value per sqm of new space.
+Best value per sqm of new space when the existing structure is sound.
 For help deciding between approaches, see our guide on renovation vs knockdown rebuild.

 Benefits

-Cost effective: Building one new level, not entire house.
+Cost effective: You’re building one new level, not an entire house.
+The existing upper level is largely retained with only integration works required.

-Flood resilience: Higher floor level — particularly relevant for properties in flood overlay areas.
+Flood resilience: Higher floor level for the habitable areas — particularly relevant for properties in flood overlay areas.

 Frequently Asked Questions